Postgraduate Research Application Procedures

 Human Ethics Clearance

 You may wish to include fieldwork involving interviews or recording of some kind in your project.
 In this case, it is your responsibility, in consultation with your supervisor, to obtain clearance from the University of Sydney Human Ethics Committee before the commencement of the project.
-The administrative officers of this committee are located in the Main Quadrangle, L 4.13.
 For further information see the Human Ethics Committee website.

 Postgraduate Arts Research Centre (PG ARC)

-All English postgraduate students are eligible to apply for space in the Postgraduate Arts Research Centre (PGARC I) on Level Four of the John Woolley Building.
-Application forms are available from the Faculty of Arts and Social Sciences Office.
-Preference may be given to APA/UPA holders and full-time students.
+All English postgraduate students are eligible to apply for space in the Postgraduate Arts Research Centre (PGARC).
 There are computers, printers, and photocopying facilities in PGARC.

-A PGARC ‘completion space’ (PGARC II) in the Main Quadrangle area is available for research degree candidates who are in the final semester of their project.
-Application forms are available from the Faculty of Arts and Social Sciences office.
+A PGARC ‘completion space’ (PGARC II) is available for research degree candidates who are in the final semester of their project.
+Students will need to apply through the Faculty of Arts and Social Sciences.